-Omnichannel Blends Physical and Digital CX
+An Omnichannel Strategy Blends Physical and Digital CX

 BOPIS Kept Physical Stores Relevant

 Before we look toward where retail is going, let’s take a quick look back at the seismic changes the past year has brought.
 When pandemic restrictions began in spring 2020, consumers quickly changed how they shopped.
-The result was that in 2020, ecommerce accounted for $1 of every $5 spent in retail globally—compared to $1 out of $7 in 2019.
+The result was that, in 2020, ecommerce accounted for $1 of every $5 spent in retail globally—compared to $1 out of $7 in 2019.

-Still, retailers were hit hard by declines in foot traffic caused by pandemic restrictions and, even as stores reopened, shoppers’ continued safety concerns.
+Still, retailers were hit hard by declines in foot traffic caused by pandemic restrictions and, even as brick-and-mortar stores reopened, shoppers’ had continued safety concerns.
 As a result, a record number of store locations closed last year.

 But as 2021 finally brought good news in the fight against Covid-19, it also brought encouraging developments for retail.
 Sales are increasing, thanks to the continued strength of ecommerce as well as an upswing in foot traffic as shoppers return to physical stores.

 The Mortar for Omnichannel?
-Search
+It’s Search

 “Imagine all of the different kinds of things that people are using mobile for in your store,” he said.
 “They’re going to be in that store using that tool, and you’ve got to make that tool as efficient and friction-free as possible.”

-Search Critical in Mobile
+Search is Critical in Mobile